 Show 38 – Prioritising Employee Wellbeing

-New research had been released on the day of recording that showed that that employees are now more stressed and under more pressure in the workplace, with 1 in 3 adults saying that they do not feel supported at work and with over half of all respondents saying that they would consider changing jobs this year as a result.
+New wellbeing research by Cisco, released on the day of recording, showed that that employees are now more stressed and under more pressure in the workplace, with 1 in 3 adults saying that they do not feel supported at work and with over half of all respondents saying that they would consider changing jobs this year as a result.

-The research had been carried out by Cisco and joining presenter Russell Goldsmith in the studio were two representatives from that company – El Cavanagh-Lomas, VP for HR at Cisco Europe Middle East Africa and Russia, and Jean Kerr who works within Leadership and Team Intelligence in the organisation’s EMEAR HR team.
+Joining Russell Goldsmith were El Cavanagh-Lomas, VP for HR at Cisco Europe Middle East Africa and Russia, and Jean Kerr who works within Leadership and Team Intelligence in CISCO’s EMEAR HR team.
 Alongside El and Jean was Jessie Pavelka who was a fitness trainer on the US TV programme, The Biggest Loser, but Jessie had also been recently working with Cisco on a new wellbeing programme.
-As it happens, Jessie was also the third most followed guest of the podcast on Twitter!

 The discussions started on the findings of Cisco’s research and El explained that what they had learned is that the pace in which people are working today is continuing to accelerate.
 She said that we used to talk about work life balance but believes now, with the pace things are going and the scale of change that we’re facing, that’s just not possible.
 Instead, we have to focus on work life integration, bringing all elements of life together.